surifirstpin/biplus_documentation/docs/Visualisation Overview FLD.md

 <center><h1>Visualization Overview</h1></center>

 This section provides a basic overview on visualization and its functionality.
-Visualization in BiPlus creates impressive graphs and charts based on query result obtained and displays an eye-caching pictorial representation of the data obtained.
+Visualization in AcuBi creates impressive graphs and charts based on query result obtained and displays an eye-caching pictorial representation of the data obtained.
 Based on your requirement, you can visualize the data in different chart formats.

 **Basic overview on how visualization works ;**